Immersed figure-8 annuli and anyons: Automorphism of information convex sets: tools and examples

 \subsubsection{Physical relevance of immersion complex through the homotopy groups}

 It is easy to explain why the number of connected components $\pi_0$ of $\mathfrak{M}(\omega, N)$ is of physical relevance.
 Consider the entanglement bootstrap setup where $N$ is the manifold on which we define our reference state $\sigma_N$.
 The $n$-dimensional version of axioms {\bf A0} and {\bf A1} are satisfied everywhere on $N$.
 Then $\pi_0(\mathfrak{M}(\omega, N))$, i.e., the number of connected components of $\mathfrak{M}(\omega, N)$, is the number of inequivalent immersions of the topological space $\omega$ in $N$.
-For instance, $\pi_0(\mathfrak{M}(\textrm{annulus}, S^2))$ is $\mathbb{Z}_2$ (the cyclic group of order 2).
-We discussed this in the main text without using this notation.
-In broader contexts, $\pi_0(\mathfrak{M})$ is the set of regular homotopy class of immersed regions, which has been a topic of study in math literature; see, e.g., \cite{smale1959classification,hass1985immersions,pinkall1985regular}.
+For instance, $\pi_0(\mathfrak{M}(\textrm{annulus}, S^2))$ has two elements.\footnote{In general, $\pi_0(\mathfrak{M}(\omega, S^2))$ refers to the set of connected components of $\mathfrak{M}(\omega, S^2)$, and it does not automatically form a group.
+In the special case that $\omega$ is the \textrm{annulus}, however, there are ways to view the two components as a group $\mathbb{Z}_2$.
+The rest of the paper is independent of whether to make such an assignment.} We discussed this in the main text without using this notation.
+In broader contexts, $\pi_0(\mathfrak{M})$ is the set of regular homotopy classes of immersed regions, which has been a topic of study in topology; see, e.g., \cite{smale1959classification,hass1985immersions,pinkall1985regular}.
 Within each connected component, $\mathfrak{m}(\Omega,N)$, $\Omega \in \mathcal{R}(\omega,N)$, we can smoothly deform the region and the isomorphism theorem implies that such deformation preserves the information convex set.
 Configurations in two connected components are harder to relate, although tunneling (Section~\ref{sec:tunneling-trick}) provides one way to generate isomorphisms between such configurations (when a certain Abelian sector exists).

 The fundamental group of the connected components of $\mathfrak{M}$, i.e., $\pi_1(\mathfrak{m}(\Omega,N))$, by \eqref{eq:M-m} is relevant to the study of automorphism of information convex sets: \begin{itemize} \item Immersed regions up to small deformations are represented by nearby points connected by 1-simplex in $\mathfrak{m}(\Omega,N)$.
 For each oriented loop $\vec\gamma$ in $\mathfrak{m}(\Omega,N)$ that starts at $\Omega$ and ends at $\Omega$, we have an associated automorphism: